data-integrations/example-directive/README.md

 # Introduction

-CDAP provides extensive support for user defined directives (UDDs) as a way to specify custom processing for dataprep.
+CDAP provides extensive support for user defined directives (UDDs) as a way to specify custom processing for DataPrep in CDAP.
 CDAP UDDs can currently be implemented in Java.

-The most extensive support is provided for Java functions.
-Java functions are also more efficient because they are implemented in the same language as CDAP and DataPrep and because additional interfaces and integrations with other CDAP subsystems are supported.
+CDAP provides the most extensive support for Java functions.
+Java functions are also more efficient because they are implemented in the same language as CDAP and DataPrep and, also because additional interfaces and integrations with other CDAP subsystems are supported.

-User Defined Directives, also known as UDD, allow you to create custom functions to transform records within CDAP DataPrep or a.k.a Wrangler.
+User Defined Directives, also known as UDDs, allow you to create custom functions to transform records within CDAP DataPrep a.k.a Wrangler.
 CDAP comes with a comprehensive library of functions.
 There are however some omissions, and some specific cases for which UDDs are the solution.

 UDDs, similar to User-defined Functions (UDFs) have a long history of usefulness in SQL-derived languages and other data processing and query systems.
-While the framework can be rich in their expressiveness, there's just no way they can anticipate all the things a developer wants to do.
+While the framework can be rich in their expressiveness, there is just no way they can anticipate all the things a developer wants to do.
 Thus, the custom UDF has become commonplace in our data manipulation toolbox.
 In order to support customization or extension, CDAP now has the ability to build your own functions for manipulating data through UDDs.

-Developing CDAP DataPrep UDDs by no means rocket science, and is an effective way of solving problems that could either be downright impossible, or does not meet your requirements or very akward to solve.
+Developing CDAP DataPrep UDDs is by no means any rocket science, and is an effective way of solving problems that could either be downright impossible, or does not meet your requirements or very akward to solve.

 ## Developing UDD